 You can set up several types of monitors: Critical, Warning, and Missing Data.
-Critical and Warning result in value-based alerts—they are triggered when a metric in a time series vary from a threshold for a specified period of time.
-A Missing Data monitor triggers an alert when no data has been received for a specified period of time.
+Critical and Warning result in value-based alerts—they are triggered when a metric in a time series varies from a threshold for a specified period of time.
+A Missing Data monitor triggers an alert when no data is received for a specified period of time.

 With Sumo metrics, an account has Data Points per Minute (DPM) limit, which is shown on the Account Page in the Sumo web app.
 To allow for spikes in metrics ingestion, Sumo applies a multiplier to your DPM limit to allow you send metrics at a higher rate, referred as your DPM burst limit, before Sumo starts to throttle your sources.
 The multiplier depends on your daily DPM account limit.
 When you exceed your DPM burst limit, Sumo throttles your metric sources—your ingestion will be slowed down until the rate of ingestion returns is within the allowable contracted limits.
 For more information, see Metric Throttling.

 An account’s metrics ingestion volume in data points is tracked in Sumo’s metrics ingest data volume index.
 You can query the index to see the total data points that were ingested over a time range, by collector, source, source name, source category, and source host.
 For more information, see Metrics Ingest Data Volume Index.